nubbsterr/ELK-SIEM-Setup/README.md

 Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any minor comments and important documentation.
 Sources are listed in a pseudo-priority order; ordered in what I consider is most important to consult if you wish to seek info regarding certain topics of this guide.

 Lastly, I do expect some amount of competence with a Linux terminal for this project.
-We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, etc. Naturally, I will guide you as much as I can, and whatever I cannot guide you through or struggle with can either be:
+We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, `systemctl`, etc. Naturally, I will guide you as much as I can, and whatever I cannot guide you through or struggle with can either be:
 1. Voiced to me.
 Yes, you can message me on Discord or via email.
 2. Googled and/or understood with AI.
 I won't shove it down your throat, but ChatGippity is marvelous for these roles of teaching the unknown.
 Of course, it is advised to do your own research and pay attention to the AI's responses for hallucination(s).